MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-enable-AI-generated-summary.md

 1. In **Insights**, select **Manage** next to **Auto-summarization for conversations (preview)**.

 1. Turn on **Enable auto-summarization for conversations**.
-If this option is enabled, agents can see **AI summary**  in tne communication panel of a session.
+If this option is enabled, agents can see **AI summary**  in the communication panel of a session.

 1. The **Supported triggers** section is displayed.
-Select the following:
+Select the following options:

    - **When an agent joins the conversation** : Auto-generate and display the conversation summary when an agent has joined the conversation.
 This is applicable to conversations escalated to a human agent from a bot, transferred conversations, or when the agent invites a collaborator.
    - **When the conversation ends** : Auto-generate and display the conversation when the conversation ends.
    - **When an agent starts a linked in Microsoft Teams**: Auto-generate and display the conversation when the agent starts a linked Teams chat.
-Alternatively, you can click on the **See more settings related to Microsoft Teams integration** link and turn on **Include a note** in the **Case settings** flyout of **Microsoft Teams collaboration and chat**.
+Alternatively, you can select on the **See more settings related to Microsoft Teams integration** link and turn on **Include a note** in the **Case settings** flyout of **Microsoft Teams collaboration and chat**.

 :::image type="content" source="media/oc-convo-summary-settings.png" alt-text="Screenshot of the AI-generated summary settings.":::